-Graham Carr is Interim President and Vice-Chancellor of Concordia University.
+Graham Carr is President and Vice-Chancellor of Concordia University.
 Ranked as Canada’s top university under 50 years old by QS, Concordia has two Montreal campuses that are home to more than 50,000 undergraduate and graduate students and 7,000 faculty and staff.

 Graham’s previous leadership positions at Concordia include Provost and Vice-President, Academic Affairs; Vice-President, Research and Graduate Studies; and Dean of Graduate Studies.